lafita/tadoss/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 TADOSS estimates the stability of tandem domain swap conformations using an alchemical approximation based on coarse-grained (Go-like) simulation models from the three-dimensional structure of a protein domain.

 The stability is defined as the relative free energy difference (ΔΔG) between the native and swap conformations of a pair of tandem identical domains.
+More information about the energetic model can be found [here](TODO).

 ## Installation